userguide-galaxea/Product_User_Guide/docs/Guide/R1/Hardware_Guide.md

 ### Arm

-Galaxea R1 features two Galaxea A1 robotic arms.
+Galaxea R1 features two [Galaxea A1](docs/Introducing_Galaxea_Robot/product_info/A1.md) robot arms.
 Each arm consists of two main links made from Acrylonitrile Butadiene Styrene (ABS), which is lightweight, rigid and durable.
 These links are mounted on a base inserted inside the body, and interconnected by six joints.
 Each joint is equipped with planetary gear motors, enabling independent variable-speed operation with high precision and torque.

-In the current version of Galaxea A1 Robot Arm, the motor does not have a brake, so cutting off the power may cause the robotic arm to drop suddenly.
+In the current version of Galaxea A1, the motor does not have a brake, so cutting off the power may cause the robotic arm to drop suddenly.
 We will continue to improve the product to address this issue.

 ![R1_A1_size](assets/R1_A1_size.png)